kenlimmj/lspdd/README.md

 The scraper downloads each JSON file within the id range and:

 - Constructs a human-readable title from the template `[Category][Brand][Lamp Type][Name][Voltage][% Blue Light]`.
-If a value does not exist
+If a value does not exist or is invalid, it is omitted.
-- or is invalid, it is omitted.
-Coerces the computed spectrum indices to floats.
+- Coerces the computed spectrum indices to floats.
 If an index does not exist or is invalid, it is set to -1.
 - Parses the wavelength vs. intensity data from CSV into an array of structs.

 To be polite, the scraper clamps the number of parallel downloads to 5 by default.
-People have kindly made their data available for free---let's not stress their servers!
+People have kindly made their data available for free—let's not stress their servers!

 ## Quick Start
 `lspdd.json` is a pre-scraped, minified JSON array of all entries that the scraper would otherwise find.
 [Download](https://github.com/kenlimmj/lspdd/blob/master/lspdd.json) and use.
 Brownie points, again, for not unnecessarily hitting any servers that weren't meant to handle high volumes.